department-of-veterans-affairs/appeals-consumer/WINDOWS_SETUP.md

 ### Caseflow - Consumer development connection

-#### Make sure you revert the appeals-consumer files (docker-compose, supervisord.conf, env.sh) changed through these steps before committing, and save the Caseflow ApiKey for future use
+#### After you have completed the following steps, revert the appeals-consumer files (docker-compose, supervisord.conf, env.sh) that were changed during these steps.
+These changes are only necessary to make the connection and should not be commited or pushed to the main branch.

 1. Open a terminal and cd to your caseflow directory.
    - Run `make run` and then open the rails console: `rails c`